elastisys/compliantkubernetes/docs/ciso-guide/log-review.md

 ## Purpose

 Compliant Kubernetes captures application logs and audit logs in a tamper-proof logging environment, which we call the service cluster.
-By "tamper-proof", we mean that even a complete compromise of production infrastructure does not allow an attacker to erase or change existing log entries, as would be required to hide their activity and avoid suspecion.
+By "tamper-proof", we mean that even a complete compromise of production infrastructure does not allow an attacker to erase or change existing log entries, as would be required to hide their activity and avoid suspicion.

 !!!note
     Attackers can, however, inject new "weird" logs entries.
-However, that wouldn't remove their tracks and would only trigger more suspecion.
+However, that wouldn't remove their tracks and would only trigger more suspicion.

 However, said logs only help with information security if they are **regularly reviewed** for suspicious activity.
 Prefer to use logs for catching "unknown unknowns".
 For known bad failures -- e.g., a fluentd Pod restarting -- prefer alerts.